Papandayan (train): History

 A train service called "Papandayan" was actually planned since 3 March 2009.
 However, at that time, Papandayan was planned to operate serving the route from Bandung to Cirebon via Cikampek.
 Due to opposition from other transportation operators on the same route and the Department of Transportation (Dishub), the train was cancelled.

-Following the reactivation of the Cibatu–Garut railway line, KAI operated a subsidized economy class train service under the name Cikuray and the extension of the Commuter Line Garut to Garut.
+Following the reactivation of the Cibatu–Cikajang railway, KAI operated a subsidized economy class train service under the name Cikuray and the extension of the Commuter Line Garut to Garut.

 Before the Papandayan train, the Gambir-Garut train route was actually listed in the 2021 of the enactment of new train travel chart 2021, but this train route was changed to the Pasar Senen-Garut route with the name Cikuray train which was operated on 25 March 2022, so the Gambir-Garut route had to find another train name until 2024.
 As of 24 January 2024, KAI added a travel route to Garut using a mixed class from Gambir with the name Papandayan (along with the operation of the morning schedule Malabar) when the enactment of new train travel chart 2023 was ongoing.

 The Pangandaran and Papandayan were share with the Parahyangan the use of stainless steel bodied trains; consisting of three executive class trains, four premium economy class trains, one dining car, and one generator train, plus one panoramic train which uses stainless steel facilities which from PT INKA.

 However, on 1 August 2025, the Pangandaran & Papandayan train with use Panoramic car were while adding Priority class to replace Panoramic class, which will could enter maintenance at Train depot.

 Finally, on 1 September 2025, the Papandayan & Pangandaran train return use with the Panoramic car after 1 month for maintenance of the Panoramic car.